Lisleherad Station

-Lisleherad Station (Lisleherad stasjon) was a railway station serving Lisleherad in Notodden, Norway on Tinnoset Line from 1909 to the line closed in 1991.
+Lisleherad Station (Lisleherad stasjon) was a railway station serving Lisleherad in Notodden Municipality, Norway on Tinnoset Line from 1909 to the line closed in 1991.

 Designed by Thorvald Astrup it opened on 9 August 1909 as Lilleherred, changing to Litleherad on 1 January 1922 and to Lisleherad on 15 October 1922.
 It was staffed until 1960.
 After the railway closed it was sold as a residence.